MITLibraries/s3-bagit-validator/README.md

-AWS_ATHENA_DATABASE=### Athena database to query for S3 Inventory data AWS_ATHENA_WORK_GROUP=### Athena workgroup to use for queries CHALLENGE_SECRET=### Secret string that is passed as part of lambda invocation payload and checked before running
+AWS_ATHENA_DATABASE=### Athena database to query for S3 Inventory data AWS_ATHENA_WORK_GROUP=### Athena workgroup to use for queries CHALLENGE_SECRET=### Secret string that is passed as part of lambda invocation payload and checked before running S3_INVENTORY_LOCATIONS=### Comma seperated list of S3 URIs that have S3 Inventory data for a particular bucket
 ```

 ### Optional